How can I help you?

 import 'zone.js';

-By default, custom toolbar items in Grid component are aligned on the left side of the toolbar.
-However, you have the ability to modify the position of the custom toolbar items by utilizing the align property of the ItemModel.
+By default, custom toolbar items in the Grid component are aligned on the left side of the toolbar.
+The position of custom toolbar items can be modified by utilizing the align property of the ItemModel.

 import { Component, OnInit, ViewChild } from '@angular/core';